Before you sign up for Threads, the new text-based social app from Meta, explore these five key aspects that marketers need to know about.

 5. No Hashtags

-At the time of writing this post, Threads does not utilize hashtag functionality.
+At the time of writing this post, Threads does not utilize hashtag functionality like other social networks.
 This is an important distinction for marketers accustomed to incorporating hashtags in their posts on other social media platforms.
-However, like with Threads lack of advertising functionality, it’s crucial to keep an eye on future updates, as Meta may introduce hashtag functionality to Threads in the future.
+However, like with Threads' lack of advertising functionality, it’s crucial to keep an eye on future updates, as Meta may introduce hashtag functionality to Threads in the future.

 As Threads continues to evolve and mature, marketers have the opportunity to explore and leverage it as another way to connect with their audience and enhance their marketing efforts.